Server-Side Rendering (SSR)

 const template = await serverAPI.environments.web.getTransformedHtml('index');

-// Insert SSR rendering content into html template
+// Insert SSR rendering content into HTML template

 const html = template.replace('<!--app-content-->', markup);